GoogleChromeLabs/sw-precache/README.md

 `home.jade`.

 As of v5.1.0, and alternative value for the mapping is supported as well.
-You can now specify a literal string rather than an array of file names.
+You can now specify a string rather than an array of file names.
 If you use this option, then the hash of the string will be used to determine whether the URL used as a key has changed.
 For example, `'/pages/dynamic': dynamicStringValue` could be used if the contents of `/pages/dynamic` changes whenever the string stored in `dynamicStringValue` changes.